Mexico / Itineraries

 Incidentally, if you’re wondering why almost every building in the centre of town is painted yellow, the ‘tradition’ only goes as far back as 1993 and the Pope’s visit to Izamal.

-Suggested Accommodation: Hotel Hacienda Santo Domingo Meals Included: Breakfast
+Suggested Accommodation: Hacienda Sacnicte Meals Included: Breakfast

 • Steps leading to the monastery in Izamal